jindrichmynarz/dissertation/parts/data_preparation.md

 Subsequently, the data is loaded from Virtuoso to Elasticsearch.
 This can be probably termer incremental ETL.
 - Using RDF allows to load data first and integrate it later, while in the traditional context of relational databases, data integration must precede loading.

+We used a batch ETL approach, since our source data is published in batches partitioned per year.
+Realtime ETL would be feasible if the source data is be provided at a finer granularity.
+This is the case with the profiles of contracting authorities.

 For the purposes of discussion in this thesis, extraction refers to the process of converting non-RDF data to RDF.
 Once data is available in RDF, its processing is described as transformation.